t-data-h/trino-on-k8s/README.md

 <br>

-## Deploy the Hive 3 Metastore
+## Deploy the Hive Metastore
-We deploy the metastore using Kustomize.
+We deploy the metastore in the same manner, using Kustomize.
 ```
 kustomize build hive-metastore/ kubectl apply -f -
 ```